dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-21-cyberpunk-2077-shard-technology.md

 {: .notice--cyberpunk-cyan}

 <div class="cyberpunk-bg cyberpunk-grey">
 We've long known that the AVs criss-crossing our skies are busy dumping harmful substances in the air, such as aluminum, carbon dioxide, sulphur trioxide and sulphuric acid.
-Studies have also revealed the presence of dead red blood cells and E coli., as well as sodium chloride (table salt).
+Studies have also revealed the presence of dead red blood cells and E coli, as well as sodium chloride (table salt).
 <br><br>
 Now, you don't need a degree in science to know the harm these substances can wreak on the body.
 We've found that sulphur compounds can lead to cancer, heart decease and other illnesses arising from a weakened or even damaged immune system.
 They can also lead to spontaneous dental hydroplosion and acute meningitis.
 </div>